UniquePhilosophy/higgsBosonDetection/README.md

-please be aware that the data is saved in Google Cloud "mydrive/physics/higgs boson detection data"
+please be aware that the data needs downloading again from CERN's public collision data.
+It's the .root files from actual collisions